Monday, December 31, 2018

 • Discussion:

--Joseph Smith claimed to have received divine revelation from God to establish a new sect that possesses the fullness of allegedly lost truth.
-This encounter is described as a face to face dialogue between a so-called prophet and God the Father and God the Son.
-Consider the words spoken by the Lord to Moses in the Old Testament:
+-Joseph Smith claimed to have received divine revelation from God to establish a new sect that possesses the fullness of lost truth.
+This encounter has been described as a face to face dialogue between a so-called prophet, God the Father, and God the Son.
+Consider the words spoken by God to Moses during the journey to the Promised Land:

 "And he said, Please, show me Your glory.
 Then He said, I will make all My goodness pass before you, and I will proclaim the name of the Lord before you.
 I will be gracious to whom I will be gracious, and I will have compassion on whom I will have compassion.
 But He said, You cannot see My face; for no man shall see Me, and live.
 And the Lord said, Here is a place by Me, and you shall stand on the rock.
 So it shall be, while My glory passes by, that I will put you in the cleft of the rock, and will cover you with My hand while I pass by.
 Then I will take away My hand, and you shall see My back; but My face shall not be seen.”
 (Exodus 33:18-23, emphasis added)

-No man in his sinful nature can look into the fullness of God's glory and survive.
-Also, the New Testament tells us that no man alive on this earth has seen God the Father:
+No man in his present condition can look into the fullness of God's glory and survive.
+God cannot be looked at by the eyes of a sinful mortal.
+Moreover, the New Testament tells us that no man alive on this earth has seen God the Father:

 "No one has ever seen God, but the one and only Son, who is himself God and is in closest relationship with the Father, has made him known."
 (John 1:18)